-There are many ways to approach creature design and ideation, and it all depends on what you want your end result to be.
+There are many ways to approach creature and character design, and it all depends on what you want your end result to be.
 Look to the natural world for inspiration, as this can help you come up with some odd-looking creatures.
 One of the best places to spark off ideas is with a Google search – try exploring deep sea fish, unusual birds and bizarre insects.

 When designing a fantasy creature, always have in mind where this beast’s habitat might be, what it might eat, whether it’s nocturnal, and whether it's something's prey or a predator.
 All of these things will influence the final design.